Hanzhong Campaign: Turn of the tide

 By October 218, Cao Cao moved from Ye city to Chang'an near Hanzhong Commandery to direct the defence against Liu Bei, but had been held up by internal problems including a major coup d'état and some local uprisings.
 In the meantime, Liu Bei and Xiahou Yuan had been locked in a stalemate for a year.
-In December 218, to break the deadlock, Liu Bei crossed the Mian River (沔水) south of Yangping Pass and advanced towards Hanzhong Commandery through the mountains.
+In February 219, to break the deadlock, Liu Bei crossed the Mian River (沔水) south of Yangping Pass and advanced towards Hanzhong Commandery through the mountains.
 Liu Bei's army set up camp at Mount Dingjun.
 In response, Xiahou Yuan and Zhang He led their forces out in an attempt to take control of higher ground, and they made camp at Zouma Valley (走馬谷).
-During the night, Liu Bei followed Huang Quan's plan and set fire to the enemy camp fences.
+During the night, Liu Bei set fire to the enemy camp fences.
 Xiahou Yuan led a force to defend the southern flank while sending Zhang He to guard the eastern side.
 Liu Bei launched a direct assault on Zhang He and Zhang started to falter, so Xiahou Yuan despatched half of his forces to support Zhang.
 At this point, Fa Zheng told Liu Bei that it was an opportune time to attack.
 Liu Bei ordered his men to shout loudly and beat the drums, and sent Huang Zhong to charge at the enemy.
 The mettlesome soldiers of Huang Zhong broke through the enemy lines and slew Xiahou Yuan and Zhao Yong, while Zhang He fled with his surviving troops to north of the Han River, where they set up a camp.

 As Cao Cao's forces had just lost their commander, Xiahou Yuan, a tempest ensued.
 Du Xi and Guo Huai regrouped their scattered troops and (unofficially) nominated Zhang He to replace Xiahou Yuan.
 Zhang He accepted and gave orders to his troops, restoring peace and order in his army.
 The following day, Liu Bei planned to cross the Han River and attack Zhang He, whose officers pointed out they were outnumbered, and suggested to Zhang He to set up camps along the banks of the Han River.
 Guo Huai felt that their forces were displaying weakness to the enemy by doing so, he proposed setting up camp far away from the river to lure the enemy to cross the shallow, during which they counterattack the enemy.
 Zhang He agreed with Guo Huai's idea and moved his camp further away from the river.
 Liu Bei became suspicious and did not dare to cross the river.
-In Chang'an, when Cao Cao heard that Xiahou Yuan had been killed in action, he despatched Cao Zhen with an army to reinforce their forces at Yangping Pass.
+In Chang'an, when Cao Cao heard that Xiahou Yuan had been killed in action, he dispatched Cao Zhen with an army to reinforce their forces at Yangping Pass.
 When Cao Zhen arrived, he directed Xu Huang to attack Gao Xiang, an officer under Liu Bei.
 Xu Huang scored a victory and temporarily restored some morale for Cao Cao's side.